 All of that opened the door for some unexpected medalists like Cheng Shiyi, who took silver.

 We’re accustomed to taking bars for granted for China, but China is not currently in a position where you can throw a dart and hit a team-final-ready bars routine.
 Fan Yilin’s score is nearly essential because beyond that…you have a few 6.0ish D scores from people like Tingting and Luo Huan and ideally Chen Yile if healthy (the group that can deliver on that 6.0 D with sufficient E scores as well), but even 6.0 D is not in the top echelon of bars difficulties right now.
 You don’t want to have to dig any deeper on the depth chart than the four I’ve listed, and none of those four have big vaults.
 Bars is actually kind of tough right now for China.

-So, the bars final was a disaster, but then beam looked at it and went, “Oh I gotzzzz this,” and was even more disastrous.
+Here we go.
 Three people hit in the bars final (LTT, Cheng Shiyi, and Ou Yushan), but only two people hit in the beam final—Ou Yushan and Tang Xijing.

 Gold went to Ou, who did one of her weaker beam routines with a major break on her front handspring + front tuck series, but she’s just so fantastic that it didn’t really matter.
 Her team final beam routine has been the talk of the town.

 Tang Xijing took silver and deserves credit for being the only person in the entire beam final who hit to potential and put up a mostly solid routine.

 The rest was full of splatitude.
 Qi Qi fell on her layout and still took bronze because someone had to, Liu Tingting fell on her front tuck, Luo Huan fell on her layout, Luo Youjuan continued breaking hearts…it was bad.